Safe Commuting Regulations

 - pay any outstanding violation notices, and

-Impounded wheeled conveyances will be held for a minimum of 90 days before being sent to Surplus Property for disposal at auction.
+Impounded wheeled conveyances will be held at the CSUPD impound at Green Hall for a minimum of twenty- five (25) days before being sent to Surplus Property for refurbishment and resale.
 A reasonable attempt will be made to contact the owner during this time.
-Severely damaged or inoperable wheeled conveyances may be disposed of after 30 days.

 Violation of any Colorado State regulation may result in the issuance of a CSU Moving Violation Notice to the owner and/or operator of a wheeled conveyances or a pedestrian on the Colorado State campus.